-To clean out the drain hose, I soak it in a tub of bleach water over night.
+To clean out the drain hose, I soak it in a tub of bleach water overnight.
 Then spray it out with a water hose.
 However, you can also use the car wash sprayer, as recommended in the video.
-Same thing applies to the soap dispenser hose.
+The same thing applies to the soap dispenser hose.
 It really needs to be cleaned at this time as well.
-Since you already have the machine opened, it is as simple as removing the clamps on both ends of the hose, and pulling it off.
+Since you already have the machine opened, it is as simple as removing the clamps on both ends of the hose and pulling it off.

 Once you have the cable off, carefully pull the seal out of its front groove and tuck it into the machine.
 Be careful to not rip any of the sensors or hoses loose.